Carpenter Brut

-Franck Hueso, better known by his stage name Carpenter Brut, is a French darksynth artist from Poitiers, France.
-He has released three EPs, EP I (2012), EP II (2013) and EP III (2015), which were collected and released together as the album Trilogy (2015).
-He later released three additional studio albums, Leather Teeth (2018), Blood Machines OST (2020) and Leather Terror (2022), along with one live album, CarpenterBrutLive (2017).
+Franck Hueso, better known by his stage name Carpenter Brut, is a French darksynth musician from Poitiers, France.
+He first released three EPs, EP I (2012), EP II (2013) and EP III (2015), which were later released together as his debut album Trilogy (2015).
+He has since released four additional studio albums, Leather Teeth (2018), Blood Machines OST (2020), Leather Terror (2022), and Leather Temple (2026) along with one live album, CarpenterBrutLive (2017).
 He has also contributed original music to a variety of soundtracks, both for film and video games.

 Carpenter Brut claims his relative anonymity is a deliberate artistic choice in order to place more importance on the music itself, rather than the identity of the musician behind it.
 He started writing music as Carpenter Brut with the intention of mixing sounds from horror films, metal, rock, and electronic music.
 In live performances, Carpenter Brut is joined on stage by guitarist Adrien Grousset and drummer Florent Marcadet, both from the French metal band Hacride.